jupitermoney/geodesic/docs/about.md

-Geodesic is composed of two parts:

-  1. It is an interactive command-line shell.
-The shell includes the *ultimate* mashup of cloud orchestration tools.
-Those tools are then integrated to work in concert with each other using a consistent framework.
-Installation of the shell is as easy as running a docker container.
-  2. It is a distribution of essential services.
-The distribution includes a collection of Helm charts for CI/CD, VPN, SSH Bastion, Automatic DNS, Automatic TLS,  Automatic Monitoring, Account Management, Log Collection, Load Balancing/Routing, Image Serving, and much more.
-What makes these charts even more valuable is that they were designed from the ground up to work well with each other and integrate with external services for authentication (SSO/OAuth2, MFA).

-An organization may chose to leverage all of these components, or just the parts that make their life easier.

-Review our [documentation](https://docs.cloudposse.com/geodesic/) to get started!

 ## Features

 * **Secure** - TLS/PKI, OAuth2, MFA Everywhere, remote access VPN, [ultra secure bastion/jumphost](https://github.com/cloudposse/bastion) with audit capabilities and slack notifications, [IAM assumed roles](https://github.com/99designs/aws-vault/), automatic key rotation, encryption at rest, and VPCs